Guide

 Type: Push notification loyalty | Industry: Med spa

-Glow Med Spa had slow Tuesdays.
-After launching a digital wallet loyalty program, the manager sent a push notification at 10am: "Double points today only."
-By noon, they were booked.
+A med spa had reliably slow Tuesdays.
+After launching a digital wallet loyalty program, the manager started sending a push notification at 10am: "Double points today only."
+By noon, the schedule was full.

 Email sits in spam.
 A wallet notification goes to the lock screen.